Olympics on television: 1990s

+1992 Winter Olympics

+CBS televised the Winter Olympics from Albertville, France, for the first time since 1960, while US cable broadcaster Turner Network Television televises the Games for the first time in its history.

 1992 Summer Olympics

 The exploding costs of the Games sent networks looking for alternative strategies to ease the financial burden.
 In 1992, NBC made an attempt at utilizing pay-per-view subscriptions with the "Olympic Triplecast", which was organized in conjunction with Cablevision and intended to sell packages of commercial-free, extensive programming.

-NBC, which had the broadcast rights to the games, partnered with Cablevision for the experiment, believing that people would pay between $95 to $170 to see events live that would normally be shown on tape delay on the network in prime time.
+NBC, which had the broadcast rights to the games, partnered with Cablevision for the experiment, believing that people would pay between $95 and $170 to see events live that would normally be shown on tape delay on the network in prime time.
 By the time the games began, relatively few people had ordered the package, which featured Red, White and Blue channels on a special three-button remote control offered by some cable operators for free as a lure to sign up for the service.

 The plan was a failure, mainly due to viewers' reluctance to pay to see some events when network coverage of others was free of charge.
 NBC and Cablevision would lose millions of dollars, with one estimate putting their losses at $100 million.

+The games were covered by the following broadcasters: